informalsystems/emerald/README.md

 Emerald is a modular framework for building decentralized networks of trust.
 Designed with simplicity at its core, it enables users to deploy reliable, easy to operate, high performance, EVM-compatible networks.

+> [!IMPORTANT]
+> Emerald is under active development and should be used at your own risk.
+> The software has not been externally audited, and its security and stability are not guaranteed.

 ## Why Emerald

 Society runs on networks of trust: shared expectations and reputations that let us coordinate and innovate at scale.